 As illustrative examples of application, we performed the selection among site-dependent SCS models and the best-fitting empirical substitution model selected with ProtTest3 (Darriba et al. 2011) for several protein families of general interest.
 We found that all the studied datasets fitted better with a site-dependent substitution model.
-For example, for a dataset of Monkeypox receptor we found that a site-dependent SCS model was preferred when compared to the empirical substitution model HIVw selected by ProtTest3 (Darriba et al. 2011) as best-fitting model.
+For example, for a dataset of Mpox TNF receptor we found that a site-dependent SCS model was preferred when compared to the empirical substitution model HIVw selected by ProtTest3 (Darriba et al. 2011) as best-fitting model.
 We also explored some interesting therapeutic target proteins such as SARS-CoV endopeptidase C30, SARS-CoV 2'-O-methyltransferase, influenza NS1, HIV-1 GAG and HIV-1 PR.
 Again, we found that a site-dependent SCS model was selected when compared with the best-fitting substitution model.
 These results suggest that site-dependent SCS models can explain the real evolutionary process better than the traditional empirical substitution models.
 Perhaps the currently available set of empirical substitution models is very limited and more empirical substitution models should be developed to better mimic the evolution of the studied protein families.
 However, we believe that just site-dependent SCS models are much more realistic than any empirical substitution model, that as indicated in the Introduction, assume a same exchangeability matrix for all the protein sites.
 Also note that proteins often present intramolecular interactions that can promote selection towards specific variants (Woo et al. 2014; Rawi et al. 2015; Codoñer et al. 2017; Priya and Shanker 2021; Ferreiro et al. 2022).
 On the other hand, we find important to consider that a limitation of the implemented site-dependent SCS models is that they assume a representative protein structure for all the sequences of the query dataset.
 This assumption could lead to a poor fitting if the query dataset has sequences without homology with the representative protein structure.
 In this regard, the development of more robust SCS models, for example models that include different protein structures and the evolution of protein structures, and their implementation in frameworks than can be used for phylogenetics remain highly demanded in the field.

 Altogether, here we show that ABC can be used for selection among complex substitution models of protein evolution, providing a useful alternative to evaluate substitution models that cannot be incorporated into likelihood functions.
-We implemented this methodology in the freely available evolutionary framework ProteinModelerABC, that includes a GUI and command line versions, and conveniently that can run the simulations in parallel ant that is freely available.
+We implemented this methodology in the freely available evolutionary framework ProteinModelerABC, that includes a command line, a GUI and a cluster versions, and conveniently can run the simulations in parallel.
 Despite here we present a first application of ABC to the selection among substitution models of protein evolution, we believe that it could be extended for accommodating SCS models that can be developed in the future, for example (if required) by designing additional SS that can be informative about the evolutionary processes and that could be easily incorporated in the framework.

 Data availability